 The Main Line Health IRB Policy and Procedures Manual is the primary reference for research studies involving human subjects and contains policies and procedures for conducting research activities under its jurisdiction as defined by Federal and State law.
 Please remember use the IRB web site as your source for the most recent policies and procedures.

-The Main Line Hospitals IRB accepts submission for review through iMedRis, an electronic IRB management system.
+The Main Line Hospitals IRB accepts submissions for review through iMedRis, an electronic IRB management system.

 IRB submission types